Yianni-Mitropoulos/h20-pass/README.md

 Nothing is ever written to disk; the tool stores only a **session-bound pepper** in RAM.

-However, since this tool is **deterministic**: same inputs produce the same output.
-Anyone with **your passphrase** and **master password** can generate all of your service passwords.

-However, if an attacker compromises the VM during the session, they could:
+However, if an attacker can compromise a program running in the same VM, they can:
-- Read the pepper from RAM, or
+- Read the pepper from RAM, and
-- Log your keystrokes, or
+- Log your keystrokes, and
 - Read the clipboard (generated passwords are copied there)

-**Best practice:**
+To mitigate these risks, follow these best practices:
 - Run in a **dedicated disposable VM**
 - Ensure this VM has **strictly no internet access**
 - Do not paste anything into this VM, ever
 - Do not update this VM without good reason
-- Never type your **master passphrase** or **password** into another VM
+- Never type your **master passphrase** or **password** into another VM or untrusted device

 ## Installation